 •From table to view

-For more information about data lineage, see Data Lineage in the Working With Assets help.
+For more information about data lineage, see the Asset Discovery help.